-Continuing, the petition further says: "Crete, if united. to Greece, would confer great advantages on the whole Greek race, and would be able to embark on a system of civilization."
+Continuing, the petition further says: "Crete, if united to Greece, would confer great advantages on the whole-Greek race, and would be able to embark on a system of civilization."
 A petition was addressed to Abdul Azis at the same time, without avail, and three years of horrible war followed.

-In March, 1881, Turkey offered to cede Crete to Greece in consideration of the abandonment by Greece of her claims to Epirus; but at the conference of ambassadors which was to decide the matter, -Greece not being allowed a representative, -through the influence of the English ambassador the proposal was rejected.
+In March, 1881, Turkey offered to cede Crete to Greece in consideration of the abandonment by Greece of her claims to Epirus; but at the conference of ambassadors which was to decide the matter,-Greece not being allowed a representative,-through the influence of the English ambassador the proposal was rejected.

-From a Photograph by Underwood & Underwood, New York and London.
-Copyn COL. VASSOS AND HIS SON AT ALIKIANO.
+COL. VASSOS AND HIS SON AT ALIKIANO.